Sivamani-18/JS-Courses/README.md

 ```

 ### reduceRight()
 Applies a function against an accumulator and each value of the array (from right-to-left) to reduce it to a single value.
+[Back To Top](#table-of-contents)
 ```javascript
 var numbers = [1, 2, 3, 4, 5];
 var sum = numbers.reduceRight(function(total, number) {